 The committee will bring together ERCEA staff with the requisite scientific/technical and legal expertise.
-The committee shall be chaired by an official of ERCEA from a department other than that responsible for the call for proposals.
+The committee shall be chaired by and include staff of ERCEA who were not involved in the evaluation of the proposals.
 The committee's role is to ensure a consistent legal interpretation of such requests and equal treatment of applicants.
 It provides specialist opinion on the admissibility, eligibility and evaluation processes, based on all available information related to the proposal and its evaluation.
 It works independently.
 If the committee is required to consider complaints on admissibility, eligibility issues, it may seek advice of the admissibility and eligibility review committee referred to under section 2.5.